 This tip is really just to stop you from going crazy!
 Organisation is key to a smooth weekly schedule.
-Just ask organisational guru Marie Kondo.
-This could be as simple as meal prep or planning on the weekends (get the kids involved).
+Having a job that fits into school hours can really help with this.
+It could be as simple as meal prep or planning on the weekends (get the kids involved).
 And, having everyone’s outfits ready for the week.

 Depending on the ages of your children you can get them to take ownership of certain tasks.
 This could mean them dressing themselves and following their own routine.
 Rushing around in the morning is only going to cause you unnecessary stress.
 Schedule some quality time with your kids each day.
 Our favourite time of day is dinner at the table, and a special bedtime story.